CivicSpleen/ambry/doc/README.testing.md

 ## Test Setup

-The `test.test_base.TestBase` base class has methods for setting up a test library, including:
+The `test.proto.TestBase` base class has fields and methods for setting up a test library, including:

- * config()
+ * config
  * library()
- * import_bundles()
+ * import_single_bundle()

- The `config()` method will create a new `.ambry.yaml` file, based on the users current `.ambry.yaml` file.
-So, your development environment where you run these tests must have access to your `.ambry.yaml` file.
+ The `config` field contains config used for all tests base on the support/test-config/config.yaml` file.

  The user's `.ambry.yaml` file should have a few extra configuration values for testing: